jordanr/js2fbjs/README.txt

   http://idontsmoke.co.uk/2005/rbnarcissus/

 == License
 This library is distributed under the GPL.
-Please see the LICENSE[link://files/LICENSE_txt.html] file.
+Please see the LICENSE file.